alchemy-swift/alchemy/Docs/2_Fusion.md

 // 0; inherited from parent
 let int = childContainer.resolve(Int.self)

-// fatalError; parents don't have access to child's services let int = Container.global.resolve(String.self)
+// fatalError; parents do not have access to their children's services let int = Container.global.resolve(String.self)
 ```